* Third qtr profit, rev beat estimates

 * Shares up 12 percent (Adds home sale, average price forecast; updates shares)

 Aug 21 (Reuters) - Toll Brothers Inc raised its forecasts for revenue and home sales on Tuesday after reporting better-than-expected quarterly results on strong demand for its luxury homes, sending its shares up 12 percent.

 The results underscore strength in the U.S. homebuilding sector as robust demand, fueled by a stronger economy and low unemployment rates, cushions the impact of higher construction costs, labor shortages and rising interest rates.

 Toll said it now expects full-year revenue of between $6.76 billion and $7.22 billion, compared with an earlier forecast of between $6.64 billion and $7.31 billion.

 "We believe there is room for continued growth in the new home market in the coming years," Executive Chairman Robert Toll said, adding that the company is seeing new demand from millennials starting to buy homes.

-During the quarter, orders - an indicator of future revenue for homebuilders - fell in California, where Toll typically sells higher priced homes.
+California, where Toll typically sells higher priced homes, accounted for 16.3 percent of total home sales this quarter.
 While the California market is not as hot as it was a year ago, it is still one of Toll's stronger markets, the company said.

 Toll also raised the lower end of its full-year average price forecast to $835,000 from $830,000, keeping the higher end at $860,000.

-The average price of a Toll home rose 7.6 percent to $851,900 in the third quarter, its highest growth in four quarters.
+The average price of a Toll home rose 7.6 percent to $851,900 in the third quarter ended July 31, its highest growth in four quarters.